Domodan/alx-system_engineering-devops/0x01-shell_permissions/README.md

 > The script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
 ---
 `7-everybody`
-> The script adds execution permission to the owner, the group owner and the other users, to the file hello
+> The script adds execution permission to the owner, the group owner and the other users, to the file hello.
+---
+`8-James_Bond`
+> The script sets no permission to user and group, and grant all permissions to everybody, to the file hello.
 ---